esigo/ingress-nginx/docs/user-guide/third-party-addons/opentelemetry.md

 GitHub repository is an example of a simple hello service.
 To install the example and collectors run:

 1. Enable Ingress addon with extra module:

     ```yaml
       extraModules:
       - name: opentelemetry
         image: registry.k8s.io/ingress-nginx/opentelemetry:v20220906-g981ce38a7@sha256:aa079daa7efd93aa830e26483a49a6343354518360929494bad1d0ad3303142e
     ```
-2. Enable OpenTelemetry and set the jaeger-collector-host:
+2. Enable OpenTelemetry and set the otlp-collector-host:

     ```yaml
     $ echo '
       apiVersion: v1